kids-first/kf-tumor-workflow/README.md

 ### Mutect2
  - `mutect2_protected_outputs`: VCF with SNV, MNV, and INDEL variant calls and of pipeline soft FILTER-added values in MAF and  VCF format with annotation, VCF index, and MAF format output
  - `mutect2_public_outputs`: Protected outputs, except MAF and VCF have had entries with soft FILTER values removed
  - `mutect2_bam`: BAM generated will be written as BAM.
-Really for debugging purposes only
+Useful for debugging
 ### ControlFREEC CNV
  - `ctrlfreec_pval`: Copy number call with GT (if BAF provided) and p values.
 Most people want this
  - `ctrlfreec_config`: Config file used to run